 Undredal to Sogndal

-The morning in the small town of Undredal was pure Scandinavian magic.
+Our morning in the tiny town of Undredal was pure Scandinavian magic.
 It ended up being one of our favorite places we stayed during our one week in Norway so we took our time leaving the next day.

-Our first stop on this day was at Aurlandsvangen for breakfast at Marianne Bakery & Cafe.
+The first stop on this day was at Aurlandsvangen for breakfast at Marianne Bakery & Cafe.
 The bread here was amazing and we loved the small patio overlooking the water.
-This would become a theme of our 7 day Norway itinerary as the bakeries are perfect for grab-and-go on a road trip.
+This would become a theme of our 7 day Norway itinerary.
+The bakeries are often the best deals for breakfast and the perfect for grab-and-go on a road trip.

 After breakfast, it was time to drive the famous Aurlandsfjellet Scenic Route!
 One warning is that the road is very narrow with tight corners and lots of traffic.
 Many cars, campers, and tour buses make the trip up to Stegastein viewpoint above the town.